qwd/dev-site/docs/_en/configuration/authentication.md

 ---
-title: JSON Web Token
+title: Authentication
-tag: [auth, jwt]
+tag: [config, jwt]
-ref: auth-jwt
+ref: config-auth
 ---

+QWeather Developers Service uses JWT (JSON Web Token) and API KEY for authentication.
+We recommend using JWT as the preferred authentication method, which will greatly improve security.

+## JSON Web Token

-QWeather supports and recommends using JWT (JSON Web Token) for authentication.
-Whether on the front-end or back-end, JWT can significantly protect your keys and effectively prevent others from forging your identity for API requests.
+JSON web token (JWT) is an open standard ([RFC 7519](https://www.rfc-editor.org/rfc/rfc7519)) that defines a compact and self-contained way for securely transmitting information between parties.
+Whether on the front-end or the back-end, JWT authentication can significantly enhance API security and prevent others to fake your identity for API requests.

-## Prerequisites
+### Prerequisites

 QWeather uses the Ed25519 algorithm for signing, Ed25519 is an implementation of EdDSA (Edwards-curve Digital Signature Algorithm) using Curve25519 elliptic curves and SHA-512.
 You need to generate the private and public keys for Ed25519 in advance, where the private key is used for signing and kept by you, and the public key is used for us to verify the signature.
 This means that no one (including us) can forge your signature except you.